Empower Your Wealth: The Crucial Significance of Capital Market Knowledge

 FAQs

+Are capital markets efficient?
 The majority of markets aren’t efficient.
 The capital market is not an exception.
 However, to a certain extent the price of bonds reflect the fact that they are incorporating latest information available in the market.

+What are the types of capital markets?
 They are of two types –• Primary market – deals with fresh stocks. • Secondary market – trading with old securities.

+Are Capital Markets the Same as Financial Markets?
 Although there is a good number of times of overlap but there are some basic distinctions between the two terms.

 Financial markets include the vast spectrum of markets where people and businesses exchange securities, assets and contracts and are typically secondary markets.